agroimpacts/USF/ReadMe.md

 Install the USF package*

-*this package holds a lot of data.
-It might take between 5 to 10 minutes to load.
+_*this package holds a lot of data.
+It might take between 5 to 10 minutes to load depending on your internet connection._

 ```
 library(devtools)